TREATI/COFFEE/README.md

 Attribute | Description | Default Value
 --- | --- | ---
-`minNumberOfCharacters` | Defines how many characters the respondent has to enter at least before the input is considered valid | 5
+`minNumberOfCharacters` |Defines how many characters the respondent has to enter at least before the input is considered valid | 5
-`isInputNumerical` | Controls the keyboard type.
+`isInputNumerical` |Controls the keyboard type.
 When set to `true`, a number pad is shown instead of the default keyboard | `false`

-*Example*
+*Example*:
 ```swift
 var textQuestion = TextItem(question: "Please describe what physical activities you have performed today.",
                          description: "Enter as much text as you want")